GlitchOo/gs_doorlocks/README.md

 ### Client Side

-CreateDoor | Opens the "create door" mennu and returns the door ID when completed or nil when canceled
+CreateDoor | Opens the "create door" menu and returns the door ID when completed or nil when canceled
 ```
 exports.gs_doorlocks:CreateDoor()
 ```